White Fox (character): Powers and abilities

-Ami Han has a range of superpowers owing to her Kumiho physiology.
-She possesses superhuman strength, speed, agility, durability, stamina, and senses.
+Ami Han has a range of superpowers owing to her Kumiho physiology, including superhuman strength, speed, agility, durability, stamina, and senses, as well as retractable claws.
+She normally assumes a humanoid form, but is able to transform back into a Kumiho.
 She is able to communicate with other animals.
 She has the ability to absorb the energy of others to rehabilitate her power.
 Ami Han can control other beings with the use of her voice.
-Her claws can be extended and retracted.
-She is also able to transform into a Kumiho.
 Additionally, she is a trained hand-to-hand combatant.

 Reception

 James Ferguson of Comicon.com described Ami Han as one of Marvel's "feisty femme fatales."
 Samantha Puc of ComicsBeat called Ami Han one of Marvel’s "badass women" and "leading femme fatales" Angela Davis of Screen Rant stated that Ami Han is a "fan favorite hero," while Jules Chin Greene found that the character fits "perfectly into the brand of heroism that Marvel has championed for decades" owing to her "cultural specificities offering a new spin on familiar themes."

 Aja Romano of The Daily Dot described Ami Han as "badass" and "beautiful" and said that she "proved hugely popular with Korean comics fans."
 Previews World called Ami Han a "fan-favorite character."
 George Marston of Newsarama described Ami Han as a "breakout Marvel star."